-Measure out 1 cup of whole wheat flour into a large bowl or a crock (if you live in India, you can use whole wheat atta flour).
+DAY 1: Measure out 1 cup of whole wheat flour into a large bowl or a crock.
 Remember, the container you use should be large enough to hold the sourdough starter as it rises and bubbles.

 Add the water to the flour and whisk together to mix well.
 You should not have any traces of flour.

 Cover the sourdough starter loosely with a kitchen towel.